 We will immediately begin the search for your expectant mother or child once your completed application is accepted and approved by our office as well as all supporting documents such as an approved home study are on file.
 Wait times for our programs are further explained in this packet.
-Our agency holds monthly informational meetings via video webinars.
-The dates and times of these meetings can be viewed on our website.
-If you are interested in scheduling a one- on-one consultation after attending the informational session, you may do so by contacting our office or registering online for this as well.
+If you are interested in scheduling a one- on-one consultation after you have reviewed this packet as well as the PowerPoint provided along with this, you may do so by contacting our office.
 Informational sessions are free to attend.
-There is a \$250.00 fee for individual consultations.
+There is a \$250.00 fee for private, individual consultations if you want/need specific issues addressed related to your situation and not general information about the agency/program.

-If you need assistance obtaining a home study, we can provide this service if you are in Florida or provide references to you if you reside outside of Florida.
+If you need assistance obtaining a home study, we can provide this service if you are in Florida or provide references for you if you reside outside of Florida.
 Your profile is how you will be presented to expectant parents, so you should consider the profile to be your "adoptive resume".
 This is your best chance to express your feelings about the expectant parent's decision as well as to introduce yourself/family to the expectant parent(s).
 We utilize Parent Finder (www.parentfinder.com) to design, develop, and create your profile - both print versions as well as electronic versions.
 You will receive the information to begin this process after you submit your application, payment, and other supporting documents; average time for the profile to be available for view on our website is approximately 3 weeks but can depend greatly on how efficiently you move through the process.